Prowlarr/Indexers/README.md

 ## Active Versions

+- V1 Indexers
-- V1 Indexers are base level standard YML
+  - Prowlarr Cardigann v1 are base level standard YML
+  - No new indexers are to be added to v1 as of 2021-10-13
+  - V2 updates for indexers existing as v1 will be backported to V1 where possible until V1 is depreciated
-- V2 Indexers include:
+- V2 Indexers
+  - Prowlarr Cardigann v2 include several changes such as
     - Regex removal for Size parsing
     - Multiple Download Selectors
     - Optional Selectors
     - Testlink Torrents
     - InfoHash links
     - AllowRawSearch property in caps
+  - All new indexers shall be added to v2 as of 2021-10-13

 ## Depreciated Versions